Categories

 Practice What We Preach

-My motivation comes from seeing the large amount of 3D-print waste generated at work and knowing that the standard practice for handling PLA waste is simply to throw it away.
+My motivation comes from seeing the large amount of 3D-print waste generated at work and knowing that the standard practice for handling the 3D print waste is simply to throw it away.
 The failed prints and discarded support structures accumulated over the years represent not only environmental impact but also lost resources.
 As more students engage with digital fabrication, I see a growing need to approach my teaching in a way that is both sustainable and creative.

 “The use of waste powder and discarded 3D printing components is a key element of a functional and efficient circular economy.” — Paul Victor Osswald, Project Manager for Predevelopment Non-Metals at the BMW Group.